-- 1. The restraining nut is missing on catwalk restraining bolt connections. - 2.
+- 1. The restraining nut is missing on catwalk restraining bolt connections.
+A pile cap at breasting dolphin N1 is damaged and is jacking up one corner of the catwalk - 2.
 There are Tek screws missing on the catwalk railing in numerous locations. - 3.
 The small radius of the circular rubber fenders along the dock face doesn't allow for much energy absorption.
 The top of the rubber ends below the steel mounting hardware, which can potentially damage vessel sponsons.
 Signs of impact damage should be monitored. - 4.
-Depth to mudline elevations, taken with leadline readings at locations along the fender face in 2016, range from -32 to -35 MLLW.
+The average structure-seawater potential along the steel bulkhead was -0.85V (Ag/AgCl), indicating full CP protection.
+Structure-seawater potentials of the mooring dolphin averaged 0.97V, while the breasting dolphin was measured at -0.96V.
+Any CP readings less negative than 0.8V indicate lack of corrosion protection, and consequently freely corroding steel. - 5.
+Depth to mudline elevations, taken with leadline readings at locations along the fender face in 2018, range from -25 to -36 MLLW.

 Inspection Summary

 Structure Structure Priority Recommendations

 Category I - Safety Issues

 Nothing required

 Category II - Rehabilitation Work

 Catwalks Install restraining nuts missing on catwalk restraining bolt connections.
-Install Tek screws that are missing on catwalk railings.
+Install Tek screws

+that are missing on catwalk railings.

 Category III - Upgrades Needed

-Fendering System Extend the height of the fenders above the top of the dock to keep vessel sponsons from overtopping at high tide.
+Fendering System Extend the height of the fenders above the top of the dock to keep vessel sponsons from

+overtopping at high tide.